tfwis/alDFC/README.md

 ## What’s this for ?

-Designing *good* custom DNA barcodes and selecting a *good* subset from oligo pool in your laboratory involves a problem of combinatorial optimizations.

-This R package `alDFC` is dedicated for the purpose, and extract a small gene set characterizing target cell populations.
+This R package `alDFC` is dedicated for the purpose, and extract a small gene subset characterizing target cell populations.

 Please see also [*Discriminative feature of cells characterizes cell populations of interest by a small subset of genes.*](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009579)